 Before assuming her current role in January, 2009, Freeman most recently served as regional president of Wells Fargo’s Los Angeles Metro Community Bank.
 Prior to that, she was head of Investment Internet Services for the company’s Internet Services Group, where she was responsible for development of online strategy, product management and capabilities, and customer service for online investing.

 She joined Wells Fargo in 1996 as director of Private Banking and Brokerage Administration, where she was responsible for leading the integration of the financial consultant sales force with private banking.
 In 1997, her responsibilities grew to include overseeing all of Private Client Services’ marketing, product development and management, training, sales information and strategy, front office technology, and compliance.
 Before joining Wells Fargo, she was a marketing and high net-worth services director at Lehman Brothers.

 Freeman graduated from Wilkes University and is a member of its board of trustees.
-She also serves on the Board of Regents for the Point Foundation and is a member of the Florida Council of 100.
+She also serves on the Board of Directors for the Point Foundation and is a member of the Florida Council of 100.